-Dr Gellen, from France, describes why getting together to discuss patient care, education and awareness is so important for heart failure working groups.
+Dr. Gellen, from France, describes why getting together to discuss patient care, education and awareness is so important for heart failure working groups.

-40 representatives of national heart failure societies, as well as HFA board members and ESC leadership discussed high level issues in the management of heart failure.
+Representatives of 40 national heart failure societies, as well as HFA Board Members and ESC leadership discussed high-level issues in the management of heart failure.
 HFA Atlas, HF registries and future quality of care centres feature in the programme.

 Programme Declaration Ministerial support

-The Croatian Government will hold the rotating Presidency of the Council of the EU from 1 January to 30 June 2020.
+The Croatian Government will hold the rotating presidency of the Council of the EU from 1 January to 30 June 2020.
 During its six months at the helm of the EU, it is committed to emphasise the importance of heart failure, including advanced heart failure, at EU ministerial level and to hold a ministerial event on best standards of care for heart failure patients.

 Discussions focussed on how heart failure is treated in different countries, how to cooperate to improve management of patients and how to implement the ESC Atlas project.
 Full programme below.